hackerpranavpandey/Manga-Viewer/README.md

 ## Features

 - **Booklist**: On the top of the screen, there are buttons with the manga book titles.
 You can switch between books by clicking the button.
-(Time: 0:06 - 0:12)

 - **Chapter List**: Below the title buttons, there are buttons with the chapter numbers.
 A chapter can be switched by clicking the buttons.
-(Time: 0:14 - 0:24)

 - **Page Transition**: By clicking the left side of the image, you can move to the next page.
 By clicking the right side of the image, you can move to the previous page.
-(Time: 0:27 - 0:40)

 - **Page Transition Between Chapters**: If you try to move to the next page from the last page of a chapter, you automatically move to the next chapter.
 Similarly, moving to the previous page from the first page of a chapter takes you to the previous chapter's last page.
-(Time: 0:47 - 0:58)

 ## API